-Another important component of a successful fish passage restoration program at the Mactaquac Dam is the LGB program at the Mactaquac Biodiversity Facility, which yields about 500,000 eggs per year for repopulation of IBOF rivers, producing next-generation juveniles and, ultimately, broodstock (DFO Canada 2017).
+Another important component of a successful fish passage restoration program at the Mactaquac Dam is the LGB program at the Mactaquac Biodiversity Facility, which yields about 500,000 eggs per year for repopulation of IBOF rivers, producing next-generation juveniles and, ultimately, brood stock (DFO Canada 2017).
 By growing-out these fish to spawning adults, this program circumvents the poor levels of marine survival (cited as an important factor in the decline of Atlantic salmon populations in North America) and maximizes their potential for recovery by avoiding exposure to sources of marine mortality (DFO Canada 2017).
-While the Meduxnekeag River Watershed lies outside of the IBOF population of Atlantic salmon, the same type of LGB approach could be considered and applied, if feasible, using a similar LBG program, specific to OBOF Atlantic salmon recovery efforts, within the Meduxnekeag River Watershed.
+While the Meduxnekeag River Subbasin lies outside of the IBOF population of Atlantic salmon, the same type of LGB approach could be considered and applied, if feasible, using a similar LBG program, specific to OBOF Atlantic salmon recovery efforts, within the Meduxnekeag River Subbasin.

-Since the Mactaquac Dam is the primary barrier to migration to/from the Meduxnekeag River, it is imperative that HBMI engages with NB Power as a stakeholder to ensure that NB's stated fish passage goals (and, consequently, diadromous species restoration goals) for the Saint John River Watershed are consistent with HBMI's restoration goals for the Meduxnekeag River Watershed.
+Since the Mactaquac Dam is the primary barrier to migration to/from the Meduxnekeag River, it is imperative that HBMI engages with NB Power as a stakeholder to ensure that NB's stated fish passage goals (and, consequently, diadromous species restoration goals) for the Saint John River Watershed are consistent with HBMI's restoration goals for the Meduxnekeag River Subbasin.
 Various First Nations communities and organizations (including all six Maliseet and nine Mi'kmaq communities in New Brunswick) have already engaged with NB Power to evaluate the future of the Mactaquac Dam (NB Power 2016).
 Under this approach, NB Power must recognize the Maliseet Nation Tribes, and HBMI by extension, as important rightsholders in their engagement of First Nations as part of the "Life Achievement" project.
-To ensure that HBMI participates and is recognized during this stakeholder/rightsholder engagement, it may be productive to maintain a high-level of coordination with the natural resource managers of the various Maliseet Nation Tribes within the Saint John River Watershed in New Brunswick.
-An organization such as the MNCC would be a logical partner to coordinate with HBMI, since HBMI's restoration goals for the Meduxnekeag River Watershed are closely aligned with MNCC's watershed goals for the Saint John River Watershed (MNCC 2018).
+To ensure that HBMI participates and is recognized during this stakeholder/rights holder engagement, it may be productive to maintain a high level of coordination with the natural resource managers of the various Maliseet Nation Tribes within the Saint John River Watershed in New Brunswick.
+An organization such as the MNCC would be a logical partner to coordinate with HBMI, since HBMI's restoration goals for the Meduxnekeag River Subbasin are closely aligned with MNCC's watershed goals for the Saint John River Watershed (MNCC 2018).

-Finally, active engagement with the greater Maliseet Nation to bring fish passage issues to light can be facilitated by staying active in regional events, such as the Saint John River Watershed International Cross-Boundary Summit that was last held at the Tobique First Nation in April 2018.
-In this manner, HBMI could take a pro-active approach to implement appropriate fish passage design at the Mactaquac Dam.
+Finally, active engagement with the greater Maliseet Nation to bring fish passage issues to light can be facilitated by staying active in regional events, such as the Saint John River Watershed International Cross-Boundary Summit that was last held in December 2019.
+In this manner, HBMI could take a proactive approach to implement appropriate fish passage design at the Mactaquac Dam.
 Once implemented, this approach would ensure the highest level of probability of Atlantic salmon migration into the Meduxnekeag River.

-Table 3-2 ranks this alternative as high with respect to impact to direct benefit to native diadromous fishes.
+Table 3-3 shows that this alternative will have a high benefit to native diadromous fishes.
 However, the cost of this type of project is high relative to other less intensive stream restoration projects.

-3.3.11 Low-Priority Projects
+3.3.12 Low-Priority Projects

-As described earlier in this section, the ten projects described here are included because they ranked as having a medium to high feasibility of implementation and a medium to high potential for success.
-The remaining four projects had a low feasibility of implementation and a low potential for success; therefore they are not described further in this document.
+As described earlier in this section, the eleven projects described here are included because they ranked as having a medium to high feasibility of implementation and a medium to high potential for success.
+The remaining four projects in Table 3.3 had a low feasibility of implementation and a low potential for success; therefore, they are not described further in this document.
 It is possible that the scorings/rankings of feasibility of implementation or potential for success could change over time as more information is obtained and as other projects are implemented, potentially making those projects more feasible.
-Therefore, it is important to revisit Table 3-2 and re-evaluate each of these projects over time, or any additional new projects, as appropriate.
+Therefore, it is important to revisit Table 3-3 and re-evaluate each of these projects over time, or any additional new projects, as appropriate.